snath222/IP-Trajectory-Optimisation-SN/README.md

 - seaborn: 0.13.2
 - IPython: 8.15.0
 ```
+---

-Developed by Shubham Nath as part of an individual project on interplanetary trajectory optimisation.
+Developed by Shubham Nath (Supervised by [Hans Fangohr](https://github.com/fangohr)) as part of an individual project on interplanetary trajectory optimisation.